poma/hardhat-etherscan-abi/README.md

 ## What

-This plugin adds extra features on top of `@nomiclabs/hardhat-ethers`.
-It supports mainnet, bsc, and most common testnets.
+This plugin adds extra features on top of `@nomiclabs/hardhat-ethers` and allows creating contract instances without manually downloading ABI: `ethers.getVerifiedContractAt('<address>')`.
+It supports Mainnet, BSC, and most testnets.

 ## Installation